Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 The extracted text is presented in Markdown format in the Chunk editor.

-### Formats
+### Syntax Elements

-Examples of elements
-into which text can be transformed during content conversion from source files in DOCX or PDF formats.
+Examples of syntax elements into which text can be transformed during content conversion from source files in DOCX or PDF formats.
+Most of these elements are borrowed from the Markdown language.

 #### Headers